DProbabile/Reddit_Political_Discourse/README.md

 Each key corresponds to a structure used in the analysis:
 - `user_subreddits`: dictionary mapping each user ID to the list of subreddits they commented on.
-- `subreddit_labels`: mapping from subreddit name to political tag (e.g., Democrat, Conservative, Far-Left, Neutral).
+- `subreddit_labels`: mapping from subreddit name to political tag (e.g., Democrat, Conservative, Ban).

 These subsets are illustrative, not exhaustive.
 They reproduce the schema and naming conventions used in the full datasets